Suryansh2811/2022_CricketWorldCup_Analysis/README.md

 Here are a few of the most notable results from the analysis:

-1.England won the most number of matches, being the eventual winners of the world cup
+England Triumph: England emerged as the champions, winning the most matches in the tournament.

-2.Virat Kohli scored highest in the most number of matches and was the highest run scorer in the tournament
+Kohli's Dominance: Virat Kohli stood out as the highest run-scorer and consistently performed well throughout.

-3.Sam Curran was the best bowler in the most number of matches but Wanindu Hasaranga was the highest wicket taker
+Bowling Brilliance: Sam Curran showcased his bowling prowess in several matches, while Wanindu Hasaranga topped the wicket-taking charts.

-4.More teams won by batting first
+Advantage of Batting First: Teams opting to bat first had a higher success rate in winning matches.

-5.More teams decided to bat first
+Batting First Preference: A majority of teams chose to bat first after winning the toss.

-6.SCG was the best stadium to bat first
+SCG Batting Paradise: The Sydney Cricket Ground (SCG) emerged as the best venue for setting a target.

-7.SCG was the best stadium to defend the target in the World Cup
+SCG Fortress: SCG also proved to be the most challenging ground for chasing teams.

-8.The Optus Stadium was the best stadium to bowl first
+Optus Stadium's Bowling Favoritism: Optus Stadium was identified as the optimal venue for teams choosing to bowl first, indicating favorable bowling conditions.